Calculating Branch Circuit Size for Electric Tankless Water Heaters

 Beyond the calculations, executing a professional installation involves several key practices.
 Adhering to these guidelines ensures the safety, reliability, and longevity of the system.

 - Dedicated Circuit: An electric tankless water heater must be installed on its own dedicated circuit.
-It cannot share a circuit with any other outlets or appliances.
-Some larger models may even require multiple dedicated circuits, as specified by the manufacturer.
+It cannot share a circuit with unrelated outlets or appliances.
+Some larger models require multiple dedicated circuits as specified by the manufacturer.

 - Manufacturer’s Instructions: Always consult the manufacturer’s installation manual.
-While the NEC provides the minimum safety standards, the manufacturer may have specific requirements regarding wiring, clearances, or plumbing connections that must be followed.
+The NEC provides minimum safety standards, but manufacturers frequently specify wiring, connection, and installation details that must be followed.

 For a comprehensive overview of the entire process, see our guide on how to install an electric tankless water heater.
 If you encounter issues with an existing unit, our article on troubleshooting an electric water heater can provide valuable insights.